Continually Updated Clinical Reference

 The fourth branchial arch develops into the supraglottic structures and the muscles that are supplied by the superior laryngeal nerve.
 These are the thyroid cartilage and the cricothyroid and superior pharyngeal constrictor muscles, respectively.
 The fifth and sixth branchial arches develop into the glottic and subglottic structures, as well as those muscles that are supplied by the superior laryngeal nerve.
 These include the cricoid, cuneiform, corniculate, and arytenoid cartilages and all intrinsic muscles of the larynx except for the cricothyroid muscle.

-Laryngeal anatomy
+Laryngeal Anatomy

 The laryngeal framework is complicated and consists of intrinsic and extrinsic muscles, cartilage, and neurovasculature.